Esri/arcade-expressions/popup/operating-hours.md

 //9 will show the full day name for each day of the week. var day_length = 9

+//Specify if the date display is static (always starts on a specific day) var static = "Flase" //or "True"

+//Specify the 3 letter day of the week to start on.
+Only applies when Static is true var start_day = "Mon" //or "Tue", "Wed" etc.

-//Display Date with Day of the week var display_date = "False" //or "False"
+//Display Date with Day of the week.
+Only applies when static is False var display_date = "False" //or "True"

 //Month format.
 Only applies when display date is true var Month_display= "MMM" // or "MMM"